joshuadunn1/WHO_World_Health_Statistic_2020/README.md

 # Data Preperation and Cleaning

-1. The data was saved as multiple csv files so I had to convert it into one file using Power Query.
+1. The data was saved as multiple csv files so the files were concatenated using **Power Query**, saved as STATS_COMBINED.csv.
 2. I then had to organise each health statistic indicator into its own columns, using a pivot table

 ### Reference for DATASET